anayebi/keras-extra/README.md

     Potential use case: For connecting a Convolutional Layer with a Recurrent or other Time Distributed Layer.

-- **TimeDistributedMaxPooling2D**
+- **TimeDistributedMaxPooling2D (and TimeDistributedAveragePooling2D)**

-    This layer performs 2D Max Pooling with the extra dimension of time
+    These layers perform 2D Max Pooling and 2D Average Pooling with the extra dimension of time

     Default Input shape (Theano dim ordering): (num_samples, num_timesteps, stack_size, num_rows, num_cols)